schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 }
 ```

 Copy the IPv4 IP address to the **Tunnel Address** field.
 Subtract one from the **Tunnel Address** and enter the result as **Gateway** IP.
 For the above example that would be `10.105.248.50`.
-It's just a convention I like, but you can use any unused [private IP](https://datatracker.ietf.org/doc/html/rfc1918).
+It's just a convention I like, but you can use any arbitrary [private IP](https://datatracker.ietf.org/doc/html/rfc1918) not in use.

 ![Screenshot of WireGuard Local Peer configuration](wireguard-local-peer-configuration.png)